South Dakota Attorney General Jason Ravnsborg reported hitting deer after fatal crash: Investigators

 It took investigators nearly 22 hours to identify Boever's body with a family member, leaving family members frustrated and suspicious, his cousin Nick Nemec said.

-Boever had crashed his truck into a hail bail near the road earlier on Saturday evening, according to Nemec.
+Boever had crashed his truck into a hay bale near the road earlier on Saturday evening, according to Nemec.
 Nemec's brother Victor had given him a ride back to his home, which was about 1.5 miles (2.4 kilometers) from the scene and made plans to make repairs on Sunday.

 Boever lived alone and had been separated from his wife, Nemec said.